 SEO is a way to communicate with Google and other search engines.
 You are making it easy for search engines to understand your content.

-By focusing on SEO, search engines will be able to share your content with people who are interested in the topic you are covering.
+By focusing on SEO, search engines can share your content with people who are interested in the topic you are covering.